dokryconn/Dokters-Prescription/README.md

 # Dokter's Prescription
-An Autohotkey script suite to make life easier for Windows users with an elaborate focus for Ableton Live users.
+An Autohotkey script suite to make life easier for Windows users with several enhanced key commands for Ableton Live users.

 #	The `Dokter’s Prescription.EXE` script

+`Dokter’s Prescription.EXE` enables several Windows shortcuts and shortcuts for spedific programs such as:

+- **Ableton Live**
+- Spotify
+- Google Chrome
+- Brave Browser

-`Dokter’s Prescription.EXE` enables several shortcuts for Windows as well as other spedific programs such as Ableton Live, Spotify, Google Chrome, and Brave Browser.
-The program specific keyboard shortcuts within this script are only enabled while the specific program window is active.
-There
+**NOTE:** The keyboard shortcuts within this script that are program specific are only enabled while the corresponding program window is active.

 Running the `Dokter’s Prescription.EXE` file will launch the script as designed with all default shortcut functions activated.